VMjack64/SOC-Homelab/PART11.md

 The CrowdSec reports state that the three IPs are all in the same CIDR block, with the same AS name.
-This likely indicates that the IPs make up a botnet that executes automated mass brute force attacks against target systems, as well as scanning them for vulnerabilities to exploit to gain access.
+This likely indicates that the IPs make up a botnet that executes automated mass brute force attacks against target systems, as well as scanning them for vulnerabilities to exploit to gain access (which, sure enough, such a thing exists).
 However, I wanted more information to further verify this theory, so I went and queried the AS name: